wiremock/wiremock.org/_docs/running-standalone.md

 ---
 layout: docs
 title: Running as a Standalone Process
+meta_title: Running as a Standalone Process | WireMock
 toc_rank: 41
 redirect_from: "/running-standalone.html"
-description: Running WireMock as a standalone mock server.
+description: The WireMock server can be run in its own process, and configured via the Java API, JSON over HTTP or JSON files.
 ---

 <div class="mocklab-callout">